Table of Contents

 Now Robin places an order and opts for cash on delivery.
 Three days later the product is out for delivery but the address appears to be wrong.
 There doesn’t exist any such block as listed in the address of the customer.
 You recognize the last incident and now you want to take steps to avoid such a situation from happening again.

-The WooCommerce Anti-fraud plugin helps you do the same.
+The WooCommerce fraud orders prevention plugin helps you do the same.

 - Click on the plugin in the dashboard and select the name of the plugin.